paultopia/haskeml/notes.md

 2.  and this is because somehow my calculation of the gradient step is wrong
 3. Or maybe I should be using ratios?
 4. I need to learn how people actually do serious math without integers and floats blowing everything the hell up.

+Fix plan: review gradient descent algorithm, preferably not alone, make sure I'm not just being dumb on the math.
+Then dig through from inside out with hspec and get some known correct results (by hand calculation) + tests.